aniruddhamadhava/Mathematical_QFT/README.md

 # Mathematical Quantum Field Theory (2023)

-This repository contains lecture notes covering introductory mathematical quantum field theory (QFT).
-These notes will be updaed roughly once a week, and will cover the past week's readings and select exercises.
+This repository contains lecture notes covering introductory mathematical background for quantum field theory (QFT).
 As a disclaimer, these notes are not proof-read for complete accuracy (though I will strive to be as accurate as possible).

-As we go through the ourse, I will routinely update this README file, with a list of covered topics.
+As we go through the course, I will routinely update this README file, with a list of covered topics.

 ## Topics Covered